ludicpress/twarc/setup.markdown

 permalink: /setup/
 ---

-Before we begin with the workshop component of how to use Wget for digital research there is some preliminary setup we have to complete on your computer.
-Since wget is used through the command line, we have to install packages onto your computer for it work.
+Before we begin with the workshop component of how to build a static website with Jekyll and GitHub for digital research there is some preliminary setup we have to complete on your computer.
+There are several ways to install the different components we need to create a static Jekyll website on GitHub.
+However

+Since  is used through the command line, we have to install packages onto your computer for it work.
 Depending on which operating system you use, setup can be straightforward or the most time consuming aspect of learning how to use wget.
 Below are installation instructions for Linux, Windows, and OS X users.
 Once wget is installed on each system, the instructions will be the same for every user participating in the workshop.

 ## Linux Instructions